rapastranac/exclusive-barrier/README.md

 ![Image1](https://www.florenceinferno.com/wp-content/uploads/2013/10/Charon-Dore.jpg)

-Imagine a boatman (ie. Charon), Charon will pass sould from side A of the river to side B (underworld), but the boat has capacity for only two passengers.
-Charon will have to pass one soul at a time, and since nobody leaves the underworld, charon will come to side B alone to carry another sould, and so on and so forth.
+Imagine a boatman (ie. Charon), Charon will pass a soul from side A of the river to side B (underworld), but the boat has capacity for only two passengers.
+Charon will have to carry one soul at a time, and since nobody leaves the underworld, charon will come to side B alone to carry another soul, and so on and so forth.